 Laura Young, JD, MPH

 Laura is a US-trained human rights lawyer based in Nairobi, Kenya who works across sub-Saharan Africa as a consultant on governance and human rights for USAID, the UN, governments, and international NGOs.
 Laura has published numerous articles and reports focused on conflict dynamics, gender, minority rights, transitional justice, migration, health, and other human rights issues in the African context.
 Laura has provided expert input for immigration and asylum cases in both the US and UK, focused on LGBT, FGM/C, domestic violence, trafficking, access to health services (including mental health and HIV), ex-combatants, ethnic minorities, disability access, police protection, and other key issues.

 RwandInfo – The Rwanda Information Portal

-You can subscribe to their news updates on the main page of the web which provide an insight on current affairs in Rwanda which is difficult to find in mainstream media elsewhere.
+You can subscribe to their news updates on the main page of the web which provide insights into current affairs in Rwanda which is difficult to find in mainstream media elsewhere.
 Rwandinfo is a tribune where all people interested in the history and the development of Rwanda can find and share information on Rwanda.
 This is a place where you can find information which can help people to a better understanding of what happened and is happening in Rwanda.